Elaedus-Zak/Landing-page-Sample1-Coffe-Vibes/README.md

 # Landing-page-Sample1-Coffe-Vibes
-this is one of the Web site samples that i made
+this is one of the Web site vanilla samples that i made and that is just visually functionnal